BrynM/BMArduino/README.md

 @6ms # Sending some serial message.
 ```

-The next two variants are mainly used by our debug macros as described in [Using Debug Mode][#Using Debug Mode].
+The next two variants are mainly used by our debug macros as described in [Using Debug Mode][#using-debug-mode].
 Being so, the preferred usage should be via those macros.

 Various preprocessor definitions control the output of these methods.
 You can find and adjust them in `BMArduino.h`.